xgloria/Jade001_mapsample/README.md

 *Store the code, image folders, and output html file in one package folder together.
 We'll only use the html file in showing the map content.
 But this repository is a demonstration of the whole individual jade package.

+### For Codes in colab:

+The images are using the github *raw* links provided by the image folder in this repository.
+All the images has been processed through PhotoShop (Documentation in Local Exotic Jades folder) and resized by the code's build-in function.

 ## 3. Publish the Map Online